tanny1412/CALORIE-HEALTHAPP/README.md

 # CALORIE-HEALTHAPP

-A Streamlit application that utilizes Gemini API for calorie estimation from food images, deployed on Hugging Face Spaces.
+A Streamlit application that utilizes Gemini API for calorie estimation from food images, deployed on Hugging Face.

 ## Try the App (CLICK ON THE PICTURE BELOW):